superseriousbusiness/gotosocial/docs/configuration/accounts.md

 # Default: true
 accounts-registration-open: true

 # Bool.
-Do sign up requests require approval from an admin/moderator before an account can sign in/use the server?
-# Options: [true, false]
-# Default: true
-accounts-approval-required: true

-# Bool.
 Are sign up requests required to submit a reason for the request (eg., an explanation of why they want to join the instance)?
 # Options: [true, false]
 # Default: true